lnbits/lnbits/docs/devs/installation.md

     cp .env.example .env
     sudo nano .env

-To then run the server, use:
+To then run the server for development purposes (include hot-reload), use:

     pipenv run python -m uvicorn lnbits.__main__:app --reload

+For production, use:

+    pipenv run python -m uvicorn lnbits.__main__:app

 You might also need to install additional packages, depending on the [backend wallet](../guide/wallets.md) you use.
 E.g. when you want to use LND you have to `pipenv run pip install lndgrpc` and `pipenv run pip install purerpc`.